jethrokuan/braindump/content/posts/robot_localization.md

 information
 : EKF localization uses a subset of all available
     information (processed features) to localize.
-IN addition EKF is unable to process negative information (lack of a feature).
+In addition EKF is unable to process negative information (lack of a feature).